-Because O2 data are received from many sources, sometimes the same data set is received at NCEI/WDS-Oceanography more than once but with slightly different time and/or position and/or data values, and hence are not easily identified as duplicate stations.
-Therefore, to eliminate the repetitive $O_2$ data values our databases were checked for the presence of exact and near exact replicates using eight different criteria.
+Because data are received from many sources, sometimes the same data set is received at NODC/WDC more than once but with slightly different time and/or position and/or data values, and hence are not easily identified as duplicate stations.
+Therefore, to eliminate the repetitive data values our databases were checked for the presence of exact and near exact replicates using eight different criteria.
 The first checks involve identifying stations with exact position/date/time and data values; the next checks involve offsets in position/date/time.
 Profiles identified as duplicates in the checks with a large offset were individually verified to ensure they were indeed duplicate profiles.
-All replicate profiles were eliminated at the first step of our processing except one profile.
+In summary, we eliminated all but one profile from each set of replicate profiles at the first step of our data processing.